brudi4550/PointCloudViewer/README.md

 S3_BUCKET_BASE_URL=The base URL for the S3 Bucket the point clouds are hosted on
 ```
 After creating the file run the install.sh script.

+#User Manual

+##Main Page
+On the main page, a user who is not logged in sees only a table "Public Clouds" with the links to the 3D point clouds.

+    -- Screenshot public clouds --

+In order to uploud own your own files or view the uploaded files, the user (if not already registered, must create an account) must log in.
+It is also possible to search for desired point clouds in the respective tables or delete the file that are not needed.

+    -- Screenshot my clouds --

+##Create new user
+The user can create a new account by filling in the two text fields "Username" and "Password" and then clicking the Submit button.
+    -- Screenshot create new user --

+##Login
+Users can log in by providing their username and password that they entered during registration and clicking "Submit".
+    -- Screenshot Login --

+##Upload Point Cloud
+On this page, users can uploud their LAS file, which should be illustrated.
+The file can be selected by cklicking the button "Datei auswählen".
+(If desited, after selecting the file name can be changed.)
+With a click on "Submit" the file will be uploaded and converted.

+    -- Screenhot selecting file --

+The progress of this operations is illustrated with the bars.
+It is possible to cancel or pause an upload by clicking of the particular button.

+    -- Screenshot progress/ cancel/ pause --

+After the conversion is completed, the user will be redirected to ...

+    -- Screenshot new window --

+Finally, the user can go to the main page and open the uploaded point cloud.

+    -- Screenshot table my cloud --